Looking for a comprehensive guide to project management software?

 - No free plan

-- Ultimate Control ($99/month) – for project management collaboration features and 100GB of storage
+- Ultimate Control ($89/month): for project management collaboration features and 100GB of storage

-Podio is a unique management tool that relies on its app market to give you the features you need to manage your projects effectively.
-Like Mavenlink, it’s not a comprehensive solution, should be enough for most small businesses.
+Podio is a unique management tool that relies on its app market to give you the features you need for managing projects effectively.
+Like Mavenlink, it’s not a comprehensive solution but it should be enough for most small businesses.

 - Powerful app market with an extensive list of SaaS apps for added functionality